Tate Forcier: 2009 season

 Forcier, at the encouragement of his brother, Jason, enrolled early during the winter 2009 semester at the University of Michigan.
 He was one of seven 2009 recruits to enroll early, according to the university directory, along with Vladimir Emilien, Brandin Hawthorne, Vincent Smith, Anthony LaLota and Michael Jones who began classes on January 7 and William Campbell, who was expected to join them soon thereafter.
 Forcier was awarded the starting job before Michigan's season opener against Western Michigan, becoming only the third true freshman to start a season opener at quarterback for Michigan.
 He eventually became the regular starting quarterback.
 After his first season, he was named part of the All-Freshman Big Ten team.
 Tate's freshman year started 4-0 before ending the season 5-7 overall.
 He finished 2009 with a 128.1 passer rating, ranking ninth out of 11 starting Big Ten Conference quarterbacks on the season.

 2010 season

 Though Forcier started each game in the 2009 season, he was a member of the second-string offense during the annual Michigan Spring Game.
 Fellow sophomore quarterback Denard Robinson started in place of Forcier on the first-team offense.
 On September 4, 2010, he began the season third on the quarterback depth chart, behind Robinson and true freshman Devin Gardner.

 On September 25, while playing against Bowling Green, Forcier set a Michigan record for pass completion percentage (with a minimum of 10 attempts) by throwing a perfect 12 for 12.
 In Michigan's 67-65 triple overtime victory over Illinois on November 6, Forcier led the team to a game-tying fourth-quarter touchdown drive and three overtime touchdown-scoring drives, including a pass for the game-winning two-point conversion.
 The game gave Michigan its sixth victory, clinching bowl game eligibility.

-Forcier was deemed academically ineligible for the January 1, 2011 Progressive Gator Bowl.